Leica M9 vs Panasonic GH4

 Body comparison: Leica M9 vs Panasonic GH4

 An illustration of the physical size and weight of the Leica M9 and the Panasonic GH4 is provided in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M9 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably larger (11 percent) than the Leica M9.
 However, the GH4 is slightly lighter (4 percent) than the M9.
 It is noteworthy in this context that the GH4 is splash and dust-proof, while the M9 does not feature any corresponding weather-sealing.